mrgarbagegamer/PDC-2018Q35/.kilocode/rules/memory-bank/architecture.md

 - **Path**: `src/main/java/com/github/mrgarbagegamer/WorkBatch.java`
 - **Role**: A reusable container for batching combinations.
 - **Implementation**:
-  - A fixed-size circular buffer that groups thousands of `short[]` combinations into a single object.
-This is the primary unit of data exchanged between producers and consumers.
-  - Includes a highly-optimized `addBulk` method that allows generators to copy large chunks of combinations into the buffer at once, minimizing method call overhead in the leaf-generation hot path.
+  - A container for {@link com.github.mrgarbagegamer.WorkBatch.WorkItem} objects.
+Each {@code WorkItem} represents a range of combinations (a shared prefix and a set of final clicks).
+  - Implements the {@link java.lang.Iterable} interface, providing a custom, allocation-free iterator that assembles the final combinations on-the-fly for the consumer.
+  - This design offloads the final enumeration of combinations from the producer to the consumer, significantly reducing the producer's workload.
-  - Instances are pre-allocated and recycled via a central pool in `CombinationQueueArray` to achieve near-zero GC pressure in the hot path.
+  - Instances are pre-allocated and recycled via a central pool in `CombinationQueueArray` to achieve near-zero GC pressure.
   - **Not thread-safe**: Ownership is transferred between threads exclusively via the queue system.

 ## Data Flow